capelaum/capelaum/README.md

 ## ⚡ Some Facts

-- Did some college assignments including Huffman Coding, a Calculator & Arithmetic Expression resolution using C (my first learned language)
+- Did some college assignments using C (my first learned language), including Huffman Coding and a Calculator & Arithmetic Expression resolution program.
+- Worked with microcontrollers named MSP430 F5529 & FR2355, using Assembly and C
 - Have some knowledge in C++
-- Worked with a microcontroller named MSP430 F5529 & FR2355, using Assembly and C

 ## Social